SysCPE/syscpe/backend/README.md

     name: string;
 }

-Returns 200 on success, 400 on failure (work group doesn't exist or it's already ended)
+Returns 200 on success, 400 on failure (work group doesn't exist or it's already ended).
 ```